rubenarakelyan/aws-deployer/README.md

   * `ecr:BatchGetImage`
   * `ecr:PutImage`

+A PostgreSQL database is required to store details of logged-in users.

 ## Deployment

 You can deploy directly to [Heroku](https://heroku.com/deploy).
 Ensure you have collected the information required by the environment variables (below).